Polynomial basins of infinity: Models of a polynomial branched cover

-Fix a local model surface $(X, \omega)$ and a point $x_0\in X$ lying on a nonsingular vertical leaf.
-Delete the vertical leaf through $x_0$, as well as the portion of any singular vertical leaves at height below or equal to that of the central leaf.
-The result is a simply-connected domain $W$.
-Taking suitable paths in $W$ along which to integrate, the map $\psi(x) = \int_{x_0} ^x \omega$ defines an isomorphism from $W$ onto a slit rectangle
+Fix a model surface $(X, \omega, C_X)$ and a point $x_0\in X$ lying on a nonsingular vertical leaf.
+Suppose the height function $G_X$ has image the interval $(a,b)$, where $ -\infty \leq a < b \leq \infty$.
+Delete the vertical leaf through $x_0$, and delete also the set of points in any singular vertical leaves at and below the heights of zeros of $\omega$.
+The resulting subset of $X$ is a connected and simply-connected domain $W$.
+The map $\psi: W \to \C$ given by $\psi(x) = \int_{x_0} ^x \omega$, when post-composed with a real translation, defines an isomorphism from $W$ onto a slit rectangular domain